DavidSpickett/BadgerKernel/README.md

 A simple set of demos showing threads sharing time on Arm platforms.

-Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4), AArch64 (Armv8A, Cortex A-57) and Arm/AArch64 Linux.
+Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4), AArch64 (Armv8A, Cortex A-57) and any Linux via a pthread layer.
 Each platform has its own folder in '/src/hw' for its specific code.

 All bare metal platforms use exceptions for switching threads.
 Either by yielding (which uses a software exception) or enabling a timer interrupt for preemptive switching.